2023 Triple Crown Betting, Odds, and Favorites

 Belmont Stakes

-The Belmont Stakes is the oldest of the Triple Crown races and is the race that crowns Triple Crown heroes.
+The oldest and final of the Triple Crown races is the the Belmont Stakes.
+It is the race that decides Triple Crown heroes.

-The final leg of the series is usually held on the first or second Saturday in June, five weeks after the Kentucky Derby and three after the Preakness Stakes.
+Arcangelo (7-1) bested favorite Forte to win the Belmont in 2023, five weeks after the Kentucky Derby and three after the Preakness Stakes.

 History of the Triple Crown